ARM-software/arm-trusted-firmware/docs/about/lts.rst

    a. notify all maintainers that a patch is ready for review
    b. automatically cherry-pick a patch to a given LTS branch
    c. get it through the CI/CD testing flow
-   d. send nag emails to maintainers at regular intervals to ensure reviews keep moving
+   d. gentle ping in LTS discord channel asking for reviews to ensure
+      cherry-picks are merged.

 FAQ
 ***